 WILLIAMS, LEMUEL HARDIN

 Frank W. Johnson, A History of Texas and Texans (5 vols., ed.
 E. C. Barker and E. W. Winkler [Chicago and New York: American Historical Society, 1914; rpt.
 1916]).
+Deborah M. Liles and Angela Boswell, Women in Civil War Texas: Diversity and Dissidence in the Trans-Mississippi (Denton: University of North Texas Press, 2016).
+James Marten, Texas Divided: Loyalty and Dissent in the Lone Star State, 1856-1874 (Lexington: University Press of Kentucky, 1990).
 A. W. Neville, The History of Lamar County, Texas (Paris, Texas: North Texas, 1937; rpt.
 1986).
 E. W. Winkler, ed., Journal of the Secession Convention of Texas (Austin, 1912).
 Ralph A. Wooster, "An Analysis of the Membership of the Texas Secession Convention," Southwestern Historical Quarterly 62 (January 1959).

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.A.
-W. Neville, "WILLIAMS, LEMUEL HARDIN," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/fwi29), accessed May 21, 2013.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, A. W. Neville, "WILLIAMS, LEMUEL HARDIN," accessed July 03, 2020, http://www.tshaonline.org/handbook/online/articles/fwi29.